mbjarland/findjar/README.md

 - calculates md5, sha1, sha512, crc32, and sha256 hashes for matched files.
 - intra line coloring of matches
 - support for dumping the matched data to a file for post processing
-- ANSI coloring for better visualization, with an option to toggle off.
+- ANSI coloring for better visualization, with an option to toggle off
+- built to be open - all side effecting things are in a special namespace and extensibility is supported with protocols

 ## Installation / Building